FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Avid_VENUE_S6L.md

 The PI interface doesn’t have much and is straight forward:

 - Track name doesn’t get populated by S6L as you insert it to a channel.
-That said, If connected to SPAT Revolution, changing the track name to your desired name will rename your source/object name in SPAT Revolution software!
+That said, If connected to _SPAT Revolution_, changing the track name to your desired name will rename your source/object name in _SPAT Revolution_ software!
 Names are part of snapshots as well.
 The below SPAT / S6L templates have all the start naming set!

-- Index refers to the object/source number in SPAT Revolution application.
+- Index refers to the object/source number in _SPAT Revolution_ application.
 This gets automatically generated every time there is a new instance of SPAT sent plug-in in the console plug-in rack.
 It can be changed by snapshots, but it is unique and no instance can take over a currently used index.
 As Index number is part of snapshots, be careful not to change them after creating snapshots or while using snapshots.

-- In IP: Pull down menu will allow you to choose the ethernet interface you will be listening to OSC commands in the S6L coming from SPAT Revolution.
+- In IP: Pull down menu will allow you to choose the ethernet interface you will be listening to OSC commands in the S6L coming from _SPAT Revolution_.
 You will need this address for setting up SPAT preference later.
 This can be the AVB port 169.254.x.x, or your ECx port network interface of the console depending on the integration route.
 In the above example, ECx interface with IP 192.168.1.203 is chosen.

-- In Port#: This port <code>#9101</code> is already set for you and matches the corresponding Port# used by the SPAT Revolution OSC preferences / Avid S6L preset.
+- In Port#: This port <code>#9101</code> is already set for you and matches the corresponding Port# used by the _SPAT Revolution_ OSC preferences / Avid S6L preset.
 It can be left to default unless conflicting with other OSC traffic.

-- Out IP: This IP address is the manual address (above example 192.168.1.201) that your Primary SPAT Revolution computer is configured at.
+- Out IP: This IP address is the manual address (above example 192.168.1.201) that your Primary _SPAT Revolution_ computer is configured at.

-- Out Port#: This port <code>#9100</code> is already set for you and matches the corresponding Port# used by the SPAT Revolution OSC preferences / Avid S6L preset.
+- Out Port#: This port <code>#9100</code> is already set for you and matches the corresponding Port# used by the _SPAT Revolution_ OSC preferences / Avid S6L preset.
 It can be left to default unless conflicting with other OSC traffic.

 - OSC second output activates OSC messages to a second SPAT computer (such as your backup/ redundant computer engine).
 Output IP is the destination IP so the IP of the second SPAT computer.
-Same port# as primary is already set for you and matches the corresponding Port# used by the SPAT Revolution OSC preferences / Avid S6L preset.
+Same port# as primary is already set for you and matches the corresponding Port# used by the _SPAT Revolution_ OSC preferences / Avid S6L preset.
 Note that the backup computer is not bidirectional to S6L and will only receive messages.
 So SPAT Primary computer is the one that is bi-directional (so updating plug-ins live with movements so you can take a snapshot of it).

 > Note that any changes you do to properties to the SPAT Send interface gets done across the board (across all PI instances, except the index which is unique).

 ## Setting the preferences of the SPAT Revolution Application

-Let’s now setup your preferences in SPAT Revolution preferences page:
+Let’s now setup your preferences in _SPAT Revolution_ preferences page:

 - Hit preference in the top right corner.
 Look for the OSC Main section.
 First, you want to make sure the checkbox OSC Enable is engaged.